Please be aware that during the current Coronavirus situation, we have reviewed our visiting arrangements. You can see these in more detail below.

-Everyone at Tameside and Glossop IC NHS FT has an absolute commitment to the delivery of high quality services for our patients, and for their right to be treated with respect.
-To ensure the nursing staff are aware of your presence please register your arrival at the hospital either at the "Self Check In Kiosks" or at the main outpatient reception desk based in the ‘South Entrance’ If you are being admitted as an inpatient please follow any advice given in letters from the hospital that relates specifically to your admission e.g. where to report and at what time, whether you need to bring any samples, whether you need to refrain from food and drinks before coming in, and so on.
+Everyone at Tameside and Glossop Integrated Care NHS Foundation Trust has an absolute commitment to the delivery of high quality services for our patients, and for their right to be treated with respect.
+To ensure staff are aware of your presence please register your arrival at the hospital either at the "Self Check In Kiosks" or at the main outpatient reception desk based in the ‘South Entrance’ If you are being admitted as an inpatient please follow any advice given in letters from the hospital that relates specifically to your admission e.g. where to report and at what time, whether you need to bring any samples, whether you need to refrain from food and drinks before coming in, and so on.

 All staff wear identification badges and should introduce themselves to you.